Information about Solifenacin

 How solifenacin works

 Solifenacin is an antimuscarinic.
 It works by relaxing muscles of the urinary bladder to prevent frequent, urgent or uncontrolled urination.

 Common side effects of solifenacin

-Dryness in mouth, Nausea, Constipation, Dyspepsia, Blurred vision, Stomach upset
+Dryness in mouth, Nausea, Constipation, Indigestion, Blurred vision, Upset stomach

 Available Medicine for Solifenacin